Dilalica/Lessons/7-DOM.md

 // note, this will not appear on

 h1.innerHTML = 'An Important Heading';
+// add text to h1

 el.appendChild(h1);
-// takes... but in our current example
-// h1 doesn't contain anything...

-el.parentNode.removeChild(el);
+// add the h1 element to the end of Element el,
+// right before el's closing tag

+el.parentNode.removeChild(h1);
 // removes element el from DOM
 ```